What is Ptosis?

 • Muscle stretching after cataract surgery

-Depending on the cause, we can treat droopy eyelids using different methods.
+Depending on the cause, we can treat ptosis using different methods.
 One of the most popular is eyelid lift surgery.
 It can be performed on the upper or lower eyelid, depending on each case.
-The surgeon can remove fat and muscle, and then proceeds to tighten the eyelid skin.
+The surgeon can remove fat and muscle and tighten the skin of the eyelid.
 After surgery, the eyes recover their natural and youthful appearance.
 This is an outpatient procedure.
-However, it is recommended that a friend, relative, or caregiver drives you home afterward.
+However, it is recommended that a friend, relative, or caregiver drive you home afterward.

 It’s the right time for clearer vision